Distilled Spirits Tax Return

 If you would like to upload an excel template of the CDTFA-240-DS schedule(s), select Upload an Excel Workbook.
 Under the Upload your Schedule(s) section, click the Upload Schedule button to upload the excel file.

-Distilled Spirits Received from own Bottling Department (Schedule 240-A)
+Distilled Spirits Received from Own Bottling or Packaging Department (CDTFA-240-A)

 Every distilled spirits manufacturer, manufacturer's agent, brandy manufacturer, and rectifier shall keep and preserve a record of all distilled spirits produced, manufactured, cut, blended, rectified, bottled, packaged, or otherwise acquired in California.
-All distilled spirits received from licensee's own bottling or packaging department must be reported on schedule 240-A and be retained by the licensee to be available for verification by CDTFA auditors.
+All distilled spirits received from the licensee's own bottling or packaging department must be reported on CDTFA-240-A, Distilled Spirits Received from Own Bottling or Packaging Department (schedule).
+Licensees must keep a copy of CDTFA-240-A for verification by our auditors.
 Receipts from the bottling or packaging department must include all distilled spirits bottled or packaged, whether or not the distilled spirits are owned by the licensee.
 (Regulation 2504)

-To manually complete schedule 240-A, click the Add a Record hyperlink and enter the schedule information (refer to the Schedule Information section below for more information).
+To manually complete CDTFA-240-A (schedule), select Add a Record and enter the schedule information (refer to the Schedule Information section below for more information).

-If you uploaded your schedule using the excel workbook, review the transactions, and correct any error(s), if applicable.
+If you uploaded your CDTFA-240-A (schedule) using CDTFA-240-DS excel workbook, review the transactions, and correct any errors, if applicable.

 Schedule Information